Intellectual Property Rights

 Patents

-In Indonesia, the development of technology in various fields has been so rapid that it is necessary to have stronger protection for inventors and patent holders in order to motivate inventors to generate more inventions in terms of quantity and quality to improve national welfare as well as to create fair business competition.
-Invention means an idea of an inventor embodied into a specific problem solving activity in the field of technology in the form of product or process, or refining and developing product or process.
-Upon the result of their invention in the field of technology, an exclusive right is granted by the state to the inventor for a definite period of time to exclusively implement his/her given invention or to give consent to other party, namely patent.
+In Indonesia, the development of technology in various fields has been so rapid that it is necessary to implement stronger protection for inventors and patent holders.
+Particularly with the intention to motivate inventors to generate more inventions, in terms of quantity and quality, to improve national welfare as well as to create fair business competition.
+Invention refers to an idea of an inventor, of which has been manifested in to a specific problem-solving activity within the realm of technology.
+This can take the form of a product, a process, or the refinement and development of either a product or process..
+Upon the result of their invention in the field of technology, an exclusive right is granted by the state to the inventor for a definite period, allowing them to exclusively implement their given invention or to give consent to another party to use the product), known as a patent.
 Further explanation regarding patents is described below.

-patent, which is granted for: (i) a novel invention; (ii) involving inventive steps; and (iii) susceptible to industrial application; and
+1. patents, which are granted for: (i) a novel invention; (ii) involving inventive steps; and (iii) susceptible to industrial application; and

-simple patent, which is granted for a novel invention, an improvement from existing product or process, has practical uses, and susceptible to industrial application, includes: (i) simple product; (ii) simple process; or (iii) simple method.
+2. simple patents, which are granted for novel inventions, improvements to existing products or processes, have practical uses, and are susceptible to industrial application.
+This includes: (i) simple products; (ii) simple processes; or (iii) simple methods.

-In the light of point (1) above, further explanation on the characteristic of patent can be seen in the table below:
+In the light of point (1) above, a further explanation on the characteristics of patent can be seen in the table below:

 Characteristic of Patent